 The Town of Silver City relies entirely on groundwater from aquifers of the Upper and Middle Gila Group for its municipal water supply.
 To evaluate ways to sustain and conserve this water supply into the future, the Town initiated a water conservation planning process.
 The water conservation planning process is also intended to increase public awareness and support for water conservation, reduce peak summer demands, and strengthen ordinances and policies relating to water conservation.
-The Town contracted with Daniel B. Stephens & Associates, Inc. (DBS&A) and Joanne Hilton to complete the water conservation plan under the guidance of a steering committee consisting of staff from the Community Development Department, the Office of Sustainability, the Utilities Director, and a local non-profit involved in water issues.
+The Town contracted with Daniel B. Stephens & Associates, Inc. (DBS&A), who worked in conjunction with subcontractor Joanne Hilton, to complete the water conservation plan under the guidance of a steering committee consisting of staff from the Community Development Department, the Office of Sustainability, the Utilities Director, and a local non-profit involved in water issues.